Start your year with a mystery...

 A Note to Our Patrons:

 The library welcomes book donations, both old and new, as well as magazine subscriptions of your choice or theirs.
-Bring in your Campbell soup and/or Sunny D labels to help them purchase library items.
+Bring in your Campbell soup to help them purchase library items.
 Many kind people also remember the library in the form of memorial donations, which is greatly appreciated.
 Finch Memorial Library is a nonprofit library, so any contributions you give will be tax-free.

 Public Library Works with School Library